B3rse/qparse/README.md

 	GGG-acg-GGG-gccggc-GGG-ccac-GGG 30      3       27      3       NA;WWW;NA
 	GGG-acgg-GGG-ccggc-GGG-ccac-GGG 24      3       27      3       NA;NA;NA

 When the symmetry of the loops is considered, for each PQS an additional field is reported in the output.
 This field contains the information of the self-alignment for each of the loops.
 The self-alignment encodings for each loop are separated by ';'.
 In the encodings, 'W' identifies a Watson-Crick pairing, 'H' a Hoogsteen pairing, 'l-u' a gap opening and 'm' a mismatch.
 If the loop is shorter than 6 bp and the alignment is not calculated, 'NA' is reported instead.
-This field is used to show the optimal alignment when using QPARSE_parser.py (see below).
+This field is used to show the optimal alignment when using QPARSE_parser_x.x.py (see below).

-## **QPARSE_parser.py**
+## **QPARSE_parser_x.x.py**
-Together with QPARSE, a python script is also provided that can be used to better organize the raw output.
+Together with QPARSE, a Python script (Python v.
+2.7) is also provided that can be used to better organize the raw output.

 ####Command line

 	./QPARSE_parser_x.x.py -i PATH/INPUT/FILE -o PATH/OUTPUT/FILE [-g] [-m] [-x] [-s] [-a] [-maxLoop MAXLOOP]

 ####Parameters
-***note**: defaults are shown in [], bool parameters do not require an argument.
+***note**: bool parameters do not require an argument.
 Parameters accepting numbers require integers.*

 ######General parameters
   - **-i**, **--inputfile** PATH/TO/INPUTFILE: *Output file from QPARSE as input.*